kenman21/bananagram-frontend/README.md

 To host a local server for the application run the following in terminal while in the project directory:

 npm start

+When prompted to start the server on a different port number, specify yes by entering "y".

 Visit localhost:3001 in your browser to begin using the application.